JayKubJK/JayKubJK/README.md

 * Ever since discovering the Deno runtime framework, TypeScript is a lot more enjoyable now :)
 * I've worked with JS for a bit now for side projects, but have since moved to TS
 * I'm learning database programming and design, so SQL is a must ;P
+* C# feels like Java, but more fun to work with lol
 * I like C++ as I enjoy its type casting and how "low"-level it is, but I haven't touched it in years
 * I don't really like Java's class-based methodology for programs, but programming in it is okay
 * I don't really like C despite how low-level it is.
 It just doesn't feel right after having programmed in C++ for so long